sabyrzhan/learning-progress/distributed_systems.md

 Availability - is the ability of the system to continue functioning even though some parts were failed.
 To achieve it **replication** is used.

 ### Replication
 Replication is the technique of storing the same piece of data in multiple nodes, so when one of then is crashed - data is not lost and the requests can be handled in other nodes almost immediately.
+There are 2 main strategies: pessimistic and optimistic.

+#### Pessimistic replication
+TODO

+#### Optimistic replication
+TODO

 ## Three pillars of observability
 1. Metrics